MDK-Packs/Documentation/AWS_Thing/README.md

 1. Browse to the [AWS IoT console](https://console.aws.amazon.com/iotv2/).
 2. In the left navigation pane, choose **Manage**, and then choose **Things**.
 3. If you do not have any IoT things registered in your account, the **You don’t have any things yet** page is displayed.
 If you see this page, choose **Register** a thing.
+Otherwise, click on **Create** to create an additional thing.
 4. On the **Creating AWS IoT things** page, choose **Create a single thing**.
 5. On the **Add your device to the thing registry** page, type a name for your thing (for example `MyThing`), and then choose **Next**.
 You will need to add the name later to your C code.
 6. On the **Add a certificate for your thing** page, under **One-click certificate creation**, choose **Create certificate**.
 7. Download your private key and certificate by choosing the **Download** links for each.
 Make note of the certificate ID.
 You need it later to attach a policy to your certificate.
 8. Choose **Activate** to activate your certificate.
 Certificates must be activated prior to use.
+9. If you have already a policy that you would like to attach to this thing, click on **Attach a policy** and select the policy.
+If you have never created one, continue with the next step.

 ### Create a policy and attach it to your thing